 Poet Lafkadio Hearn

-The author Lafcadio Hearn (or else Yakumo Koizumi) born in Lefkada: Yakumo Koizumi was a renowned author also known by his Christian name Patrick Lafcadio Hearn.
+The author Lafcadio Hearn (or else Yakumo Koizumi) from Lefkada: Yakumo Koizumi was a renowned author also known by his Christian name Patrick Lafcadio Hearn.
 He was born on June 27th, 1850.
-After gaining Japanese citizenship, he started writing books on the history, myth, legends and the culture of Japan.
-Koizumi is most famous for his anthology of Japanese ghost stories and legends.
+After gaining Japanese citizenship, he started writing books on the history, myths, legends and culture of Japan.
+Koizumi is mainly famous for his anthology of Japanese ghost stories and legends.
 Mention may be made of his remarkable works like Kwaidan: Stories and Studies of Strange Things.

-The exuberant youth that he was, Koizumi was injured in a freak playground accident in which he lost the vision to his left eye.
+The exuberant youth that he was, Koizumi was injured in a freak playground accident in which he lost his vision in the left eye.
 The religious faith in which he was brought up was, however, soon lost.
 At the age of 19, he left for the United States and thus in a way was uprooted from his original religious upbringing.
 Koizumi settled in Cincinnati.
 Life in the new country wasn't easy and he had to live a life of poverty.

-Many of his friends are of the opinion that the ugly specter of poverty in which Koizumi had to live in the initial years was in a way responsible for his suffering of Paranoia and his utter loss of faith in people who were close to him.
-With the passage of time, however, Koizumi found a trustworthy friend in Henry Watkin who was a Printer and with his help and co-operation, he finally found some meaningful work in the newspaper industry.
+It is possible that the ugly specter of poverty in which Koizumi had to live in the initial years was in a way responsible for his suffering of Paranoia and his utter loss of faith in people who were close to him.
+With the passage of time, however, Koizumi found a trustworthy friend in Henry Watkin who was a printer and with his help and cooperation, he finally found some meaningful work in the newspaper industry.

 Very soon, Koizumi worked his way up the newspaper industry by his sheer talent as a writer.
-With the passage of time, he became a reporter of the Cincinnati Daily Enquirer and worked in there between from 1872 to 1875.
+With the passage of time, he became a reporter for the Cincinnati Daily Enquirer and worked there between 1872 to 1875.

-The practice of marrying people from the Black community was illegal at that time and once the newspaper authorities discovered about his marriage, he was summarily sacked from his job.
+The practice of marrying people from the black community was illegal at that time and once the newspaper authorities discovered his marriage, he was summarily sacked from his job.
 Nonetheless, he landed with a cushy job for another Cincinnati newspaper The Cincinnati Commercial.

-As an acclaimed writer, he wrote for national publications of the stature of Harper's Weekly as well as the Scribner's Magazine.
-He was largely responsible for molding the public's perception of New Orleans as a vibrant place with a unique culture which was quite similar to Europe and the Caribbean rather than to North America.
+As an acclaimed writer, he wrote for national publications of the stature of Harper's Weekly as well as Scribner's Magazine.
+He was largely responsible for molding the public's perception of New Orleans as a vibrant place with a unique culture that was quite similar to Europe and the Caribbean rather than North America.

 The renowned publication Harper's deputed Koizumi to the West Indies where he was required to work as a correspondent in the year 1889.
 He spent two good years in the West Indies and brought out two masterpieces Two Years in the French West Indies and Youma, The Story of a West-Indian Slave both of which were published in 1890.

-Even though his legacy is not what it used to be in the days gone by, he still commands respect and his Western knowledge of Japan, in particular, is unrivaled even today.
-The renowned Japanese director Masaki Kobayashi had translated four of his most famous tales into a full-length film Kwaidan in the year 1965.
-Apart from this, numerous stories written by Koizumi were also used as subject matter for puppet theatres by the celebrated Ping Chong.
+Even though his legacy is not what it used to be in the days gone by, he still commands respect and his knowledge of Japan, in particular, is unrivaled.
+The renowned Japanese director Masaki Kobayashi translated four of his most famous tales into a full-length film Kwaidan in 1965.
+Apart from this, numerous stories written by Koizumi were also used as subject matter for puppet theatres by the celebrated artist Ping Chong.

-In recent times, The Storytellers Theatre Company propagated the life and times of Koizumi in Ireland through a play named The Dream of a Summer Day which was directed by renowned director Liam Halligan.
-There is also an exclusive Cultural Center named after Koizumi at the esteemed Durham University.
+In recent times, The Storytellers Theatre Company propagated the life and times of Koizumi in Ireland through a play named The Dream of a Summer Day which was directed by Liam Halligan.